loumorganrene/personal-website-v2/README.md

 # Lou Morgan René PIERRE
 ## Frontend Developer

+This repo is for training with libraries, Tailwind and typescript.

 ### WIP
 Actually working on the mobile version first to obtain a solid base before making adjustement for desktop compatibility.
 Always mobile-first method ✨

 ### What's going on here ?